 Meticulously conducted inspection is the first step in making any preventive maintenance plan successful.
 Facility managers inspect the equipment, suggest suitable maintenance work, and alter the current maintenance schedule for the inspected equipment.
 Mostly asset-intensive organizations deploy a CMMS or EAM solution to support their inspections and the preventive maintenance strategy.

-Key Benefits of Preventive Maintenance Inspection:
+Key Benefits of Preventive Maintenance Inspections:

 Facility managers can take advantage of the principles of preventive maintenance inspection to unlock various benefits.